Gradient Website Design Examples That Prove This Trend Is Far From Over [+Tutorials]

 2. To Create a Cohesive Design

 A great example is Intercom’s homepage.
-The hero section’s background is a dark blue, punctuated with a short video of how Intercom works when installed.
+The hero section’s background is blue, punctuated with a short video of how Intercom works when installed.
 Beneath the hero section are four other sections with gradients that represent Intercom’s brand colors.

-gradients in design example on Intercom’s website
+gradients in design example on intercom's website

-Image Source
+Source

-Image Source
+Source

 Pay close attention to how Intercom combines radial and linear gradients to create a smooth transition of sections.
 It goes from a light blue to a dark blue and then a light yellow to a darker peach color.